Heavenly Creatures: Critical response

-Heavenly Creatures garnered wide critical praise.
-Review aggregator Rotten Tomatoes gives the film a 93% score based on 56 reviews, with an average rating of 8.10/10.
+Heavenly Creatures garnered wide critical praise, in particular for its direction, screenplay and lead performances.
+Review aggregator Rotten Tomatoes gives the film a 95% score based on 108 reviews, with an average rating of 8.20/10.
 The site's critical consensus reads, "Dark, stylish, and captivating, Heavenly Creatures signals both the auspicious debut of Kate Winslet and the arrival of Peter Jackson as more than just a cult director."
 On Metacritic, the film has a score of 86 out of 100 based on reviews from 31 critics, indicating "universal acclaim".

 Nick Hyman, writing for Metacritic, thought that 1994's Oscar-winning Forrest Gump was equally matched by "Memorable Film(s) Not Nominated for Best Picture", including Heavenly Creatures, of which Hyman said, "Peter Jackson's masterful blend of fantastical visions and a heartbreaking real-life murder tragedy has arguably never been topped."

-Owen Gleiberman, writing for Entertainment Weekly, gave the film a B+ and said, "Set in the early '50s, in the New Zealand village of Christchurch, this ripe hallucination of a movie – a rhapsody in purple – has been photographed in sun-drenched candy color that lends it the surreal clarity of a dream...
+Owen Gleiberman, writing for Entertainment Weekly, gave the film a B+ and said, "Set in the early '50s, in the New Zealand village of Christchurch, this ripe hallucination of a movie – a rhapsody in purple – has been photographed in sun-drenched candy colour that lends it the surreal clarity of a dream...
 There's something bracing about the way that Heavenly Creatures serves up its heroines' fantasies with literal-minded brute force."
 Gleiberman complains that Jackson never quite explains "why the two girls have metamorphosed into the '50s teenybop answer to Leopold and Loeb," yet concludes, "Still, if the pleasures of Heavenly Creatures remain defiantly on the surface, on that level the movie is a dazzler."

 Box office

-Heavenly Creatures had a limited box office success, but performed admirably in various countries, including the United States, where it grossed a total of $3,049,135 during its limited run in 57 theatres; it grossed $5,438,120 worldwide.
-In the US, it opened on two screens in New York City (Angelika Film Center and Lincoln Plaza) and had the biggest per-screen gross of the weekend with an average gross of $15,796, grossing $41,323 in its opening 5 days.
+Heavenly Creatures had a limited box office success but performed admirably in various countries, including the United States, where it grossed a total of $3,049,135 during its limited run in 57 theatres; it grossed $5,438,120 worldwide.
+In the US it opened on two screens in New York City (Angelika Film Center and Lincoln Plaza) and had the biggest per-screen gross of the weekend with an average of $15,796, grossing $41,323 in its opening 5 days.

 Accolades

 Heavenly Creatures was an Academy Award nominee in 1994 for Best Original Screenplay and won for Best British Actress at the 1st Empire Awards.
 It featured in a number of international film festivals, and received very favourable reviews worldwide.

 Miramax International believed that reception at the Cannes Film Festival would make the film more appealing than it already was.

 The film made top ten of the year lists in Time, The Guardian, The Sydney Morning Herald, and The New Zealand Herald.
-It appears in Schneider's book 1001 Movies You Must See Before You Die.
+It appears in the book 1001 Movies You Must See Before You Die.

-The film also did exceptionally well at the 1995 New Zealand film and television awards.
+The film also did exceptionally well at the 1995 New Zealand Film and Television Awards, being nominated for 10 awards and winning nine.